Regional Economic Development Incentives

 Businesses that collect, process, distribute, or use recycled materials in their manufacturing processes can earn incentives by applying for a new zone.
 Incentives include: 5% state tax credit on equipment; 20% state tax credit of up to $2,000 on eligible operating expenses; and technical assistance from state recycling economic development professionals.

 The Davis Fund for Economic Development is a small business loan program that creates jobs and helps grow the Davis County economy with financing options to viable but non-traditional businesses.
 It is managed by Davis County on behalf of the Davis County Council of Governments.
-Loan uses include: fixtures, furnishings, equipment, working capital, inventory, construction, and gap financing.
-Terms range between .5 and 7 years.
+Loan uses include: a business relocating to Davis County, fixtures, furnishings, equipment, working capital, inventory, construction, real estate acquisition, and gap financing.
+Terms range between .6 months and 7 years.
 Amortization is available up to 12 years with balloon payment options.
-Loan amounts range from $50,000 to $250,000 for new business, and up to $500,000 for businesses older than 3 years.
+Loan amounts range from $50,000 to $250,000 for startup business, and up to $500,000 for businesses older than 3 years.

 Davis Technical College